 “There’s the official themes and then there’s the unofficial themes,” Wrigley said.
 “One I would say that has over arched the (years) I’ve been teaching seems to be just mobilizing the saints against the battle we’re in, the battle for our families, the battle to stay focused and righteous in the midst of a society that’s getting evermore dark and coarse.”

 With each new year, attendees have the opportunity to learn from experts and inspiring individuals that keep the program dynamic.
 What many forget about these experts, however, is that they are going through the same challenges as everyone else and which ultimately helps provide life-changing insight.

 “When they’ve gone through real trauma in their life, you see a new level of spirituality that they’ve attained,” Olsen said.

 As these professors change in their own lifestyles, their subject matter adjusts just like the overall conference themes.
 According to BYU Special Collections Archives, Education Week didn’t have an official theme until 1925 when the theme was, “The Home is the Heart of Civilization.”
 Now, Education Week committee members use BYU’s academic theme to emphasize continued education at BYU.

 Since the first theme for Education Week was decided, it set an undeclared theme for years to come — the family.
-Considering that the family is the central unit of the LDS Church, it’s understandable this theme is ever constant.
+Considering that the family is the central unit of the LDS Church, it’s understandable that this theme is constant.
 However, something that has more recently become a common topic is the use of media in the family because of the many technological advancements in the world.